jrwells/CV/readme.md

 # About
 This repo, forked from Adrien Friggeri, contains both an up-to-date version of my résumé - in both color (cv.pdf) and black & white (cv_print.pdf) - and the XeTeX source for both versions of the résumé.
+The script 'print.sh' converts the .tex files into pdfs.

 ## License